acsrujan/nodejs-nginx-load/README.md

 ii. create node.js environment.

-iv. pull git repo  and start server (it will start on 8080 port)
+iv. pull git repo (nodejs hello world) and start server (it will start on 8080 port)

 v. add this node.js server process to load balancer.